-The Registrant was incorporated under the laws of British Columbia on January 22, 1987 under the name, "Canarc Resource Corp." by registration of its Memorandum and Articles with the British Columbia Registrar of Companies.
+The Registrant was incorporated under the laws of British Columbia, Canada, on January 22, 1987 under the name, "Canarc Resource Corp.", by registration of its Memorandum and Articles with the British Columbia Registrar of Companies.

-The Registrant is a reporting issuer in British Columbia, Ontario, Alberta, Saskatchewan and Nova Scotia.
-The Registrant became a reporting issuer under the United States Securities Act of 1934 upon filing its registration statement on Form 20F dated October 9, 1990.
+The Registrant is a reporting Registrant in British Columbia, Alberta, Saskatchewan, Ontario and Nova Scotia.
+The Registrant became a reporting Registrant under the United States Securities Act of 1934 upon filing its registration statement on Form 20-F dated October 9, 1990.